Brandon Hunter: International

 The American joined Panathinaikos of the Greek Basket League in 2006, playing in two league games and two Euroleague games, after a hand injury in one of the latter games, he was released.

-He then joined Carpisa Napoli of the Italian Serie A in March 2006.
+Hunter then joined Carpisa Napoli of the Italian Serie A in March 2006.

-Returning to the U.S. after the end of the season, he was signed by the Cleveland Cavaliers on 3 October 2006, playing in the NBA Summer League before being released two weeks later.
+Returning to the U.S. after the end of the season, he was signed by the Cleveland Cavaliers on October 3, 2006, playing in the NBA Summer League before being released two weeks later.